AndyCA111/CVAE-EEG-fmri/README.md

 For more information, reach out to us at jiaqiw01@stanford.edu and andy0207@stanford.edu

 ## dataset
-you can download the dataset on https://openneuro.org/datasets/ds002338/versions/2.0.2 and set the path.
+Download the dataset on https://openneuro.org/datasets/ds002338/versions/2.0.2 and set the path.

 ## preprocessing, training and evaluation